 Training / Events

-Our Consumer Place offers many forms of training, ranging from workshops on using our story to fostering consumer leadership; from teaching clinicians-in-training at universities to facilitating Intentional Peer Support.
+Our Consumer Place offers many forms of training and talks, ranging from workshops on using our story to fostering consumer leadership; from teaching clinicians-in-training at universities to facilitating talks on Stigma.
 On this page, you can see some examples of current and previous training.

 Please contact us if you are interested in discussing your particular training needs.